dustinian/Adventures/cops_and_robbers.md

 __Currency:__ If you want your prices to feel more 1920s/1930s/1940s, cut starting gold and all equipment prices in half.
 If you want your prices to feel more 1980s/1990s/2000s, double starting gold and all equipment prices.
 But a characters' initial purchasing power should remain unchanged.

-__Equipment:__ Try to find the closest piece of _Basic Fantasy Role-Playin Game_ equipment you can, and use that cost/weight/damage.
-For example, a "canteen" should cost $1 since a "Wineskin/Waterskin" costs $1.
-A "flashlight" should cost $5 because a "Lantern" costs $5.
+__Equipment:__ Try to find the closest piece of _Basic Fantasy Role-Playing Game_ equipment you can, and use that cost/weight/damage.
+For example, a "canteen" should cost $1 since a "wineskin/waterskin" costs $1.
+A "Flashlight" should cost $5 because a "lantern" costs $5.
 A "baseball bat" is a good stand in for a "mace."
 Etc. _Note: Specific discussions of armor and firearms are below._

 ##Armor Class